jakerieger/X-Engine/Docs/Engine-Architecture.md

 	- Resources are simply loaded from disk using hard-coded paths at the moment.
 No system for loading and managing these exists right now.
 4. Scenes
 5. Input handling
+6. Lock-free multi-threading

-6. ...and a whole hell of a lot more :D
+...and a whole hell of a lot more :D